 Easter Nests are not only cute, but they're also really tasty.
 They are made using store bought peanut butter cups, sun butter cups or homemade almond butter cups and topped with shredded coconut coated in melted chocolate and mini candy eggs.

 I'm always looking for easy recipes during festive season or entertaining to ease the stress from hosting a gathering.
-Birds nests are a totally festive way to celebrate Easter after the 40 days of lenten season (you might also like this meatless dinner ideas for lent Fridays helpful).
+Birds nests are a totally festive way to celebrate Easter after the 40 days of lenten season (you might also like this Lent dinner ideas helpful).

 They’re perfect for class parties (sun butter cups are a perfect nut-free treat for school), play dates or any time you need a fun treat that’s not time consuming.